 The airing cupboard tends to be where the hot water cylinder is installed as part of a central heating system with a regular or system boiler.
 This is because the heat that comes off the cylinder can keep your laundry dry.

 Moving the boiler completely out of sight is a high priority for many when moving a boiler and there’s no better place than the attic.
-However, it might not be as straightforward as you hope.
+However, it might not be as straightforward as you would hope.

 First of all, if you have a regular boiler, a loft installation is unlikely to be possible as they rely on gravity to feed water from tanks in the loft down to the boiler – something that can’t be done if they’re at the same level.

 The boiler also needs to be easy for a heating engineer to access for servicing and any maintenance.
 Which might mean having to have some additional work done to your loft to get it up to standard.
 The loft will need to be easily accessible, well-lit and have safe flooring.